CalebColangelo/medicine_tracker/README.md

 ## Tests

-At the root, run:  npm run start:dev
+At the root, run =>  npm run start:dev

 ## Questions